sebastianbienko/sebastianbienko.github.io/_posts/2019-05-21-cypress-for-sitecore.md

 ]
 ```

-For simplicty I decided to pass the renderings as query parameter.
+For simplicity I decided to pass the renderings as query parameter.
 Also, since I was already passing arguments to Cypress, I decided to have Sitecore "control" Cypress, by also passing Cypress settings as parameters.\\
 This is fairly easy, because Cypress natively allows you to configure it by a configuration file, by passing command line arguments or by environment variables (Read more about it [here](https://docs.cypress.io/guides/references/configuration.html#Overriding-Options)).
 I have added a Sitecore configuration, where Cypress settings can be added.
 They will just be passed alongside the rendering informations as query parameter.

 ```xml